 This website uses the Fast Flow-based method developed by Michael T. Gastner, Vivien Seguy, and Pratyush More.
 You can learn more about how this method works by reading the paper they published in the journal PNAS.
 If you publish an image produced by go-cart.io, please include a reference to the PNAS paper.

-If the algorithm can’t finish within one minute, we’ll show you the data as a bar chart instead of a cartogram.
-The bar chart may reveal the cause of the problem.
 Have you tried to make a small region very large?
 For example, did you set the objective area of the Vatican City as large as the objective area of Russia?
 Or did you give a large region an objective area of zero?
 If yes, the algorithm will struggle with the severe distortions that would be necessary to show the data as a cartogram.
 In that case, a cartogram may not be the best way to represent your data.
 Please also see our answer to “What kind of data are suited for generating cartograms?”